 A specialized financial platform for nonprofits and churches can be a dynamic tool, especially with the assistance of a trusted accountant to advise them.
 We’ll discuss setup, customized reporting, and more.
 This session is ideal for professional accountants and bookkeepers who are considering managing nonprofits or churches in Aplos.
 It also helps to have at least a basic understanding of fund accounting principles and bookkeeping tasks.

-- Overview Aplos as a specialized solution for nonprofits and clients and the management platform available for professional accountants and bookkeepers
+- Look at Aplos as a specialized solution for fund accounting for nonprofits and churches.

 CPE Credit Eligibility Statement

 Field of Study Category: Computer Software & App

 Aplos Software is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 You can submit any complaints regarding registered sponsors to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.

 Requirements for CPE Credit

 Continuing education credits for webinars delivered in real-time can only be awarded to participants who have registered for and are logged in to the webinar as themselves, participated during the webinar, and submitted the evaluation form upon webinar completion.
 In the event of a technical failure where these requirements are not met, CPE credit will not be issued.

 If registered attendees have complaints or concerns about the webinar or their CPE certificate, submit these inquiries to the Aplos education coordinator at firstname.lastname@example.org.
 Responses to complaints or concerns by registered attendees will occur within three business days.

 In the event of any date or time scheduling changes or cancellations made to a webinar, all registered attendees will receive an email prior to the time of the webinar.